sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

   ```

-## 6.5 Isolate SONiC Device from the Ne?twork
+## 6.5 Isolate SONiC Device from the Network

 When there is suspicion that a SONiC device is dropping traffic and behaving abnormally, you may want to isolate the device from the network.
 Before isolating the device, please generate SONiC tech-support first.